 i.
-Awardees are required to present their work at the American College of Emergency Physicians' Scientific Assembly/Research Forum and the Council of Emergency Medicine Residency Directors' Academic Assembly immediately following the completion of the award year as a poster or oral presentation.
+Awardees are required to present their work at the American College of Emergency Physicians' Scientific Assembly/Research Forum and the Council of Residency Directors in Emergency Medicine's Academic Assembly immediately following the completion of the award year as a poster or oral presentation.
 Funds cannot be requested to cover the travel cost to attend the Research Forum, although the Scientific Assembly/Research Forum registration fee is waived for the presenter.